q-optimize/c3/CONTRIBUTING.md

   """
 ```

+Additionally, you can include a detailed note after `Raises` with an example code snippet showing the usage of specific module.
 Besides these module docstrings, we also include example documentation which is found inside the `docs/` directory.
 These are reStructured Text `.rst` files which are also parsed and rendered by Sphinx.
 You can find more details in the [relevant documentation](https://www.sphinx-doc.org/en/master/).
 The [Sphinx cheatsheet](https://docs.typo3.org/m/typo3/docs-how-to-document/master/en-us/WritingReST/CheatSheet.html) is handy when writing example documentations.
 Please contact one of the core developers or open an issue if you are planning to add example documentation and would need some help.

 ### Building and Viewing Documentation Locally